Human Sciences Committees and Councils

 Grade Appeal Committee

-The Grade Appeals Committee members will review the charge or the request of the student who filed the appeal.
+The Grade Appeals Committee members will review the material provided by the student who filed the appeal.
 After appropriate consultation with persons involved, the committee will make a recommendation to the dean.
 University guidelines will be followed.

-- Four faculty members, one from each department, will be appointed by the Executive Associate Dean annually.
+- One faculty member from each department will be appointed by the Executive Associate Dean annually based on suggestions from Department Chairpersons.

 - The chairperson of the committee will be appointed by the Executive Associate Dean from the faculty representatives.

-- Two student members will be appointed at the same academic classification (graduate or undergraduate) as the student filing the appeal.
+- Two student members will be appointed at the same academic classification (graduate or undergraduate) and from departments different from the student filing the appeal.

 - Committee members serve a one-year term and may be reappointed.

-Student files Grade Appeal Form including any supporting material with Executive Associate Dean within the timeframe designated by university guidelines.
+- Student files Grade Appeal Form including any supporting material with Associate Dean for Students or the Executive Associate Dean within the timeframe designated by university guidelines.

-When the Executive Associate Dean is satisfied that the student has made good-faith efforts to solve the problem with the faculty member and then the department chair, he/she will make three copies of the appeal to be sent to the student, the instructor, and the chairperson of the department involved.
+- When the Associate Dean is satisfied that the student has made good-faith efforts to solve the problem with the faculty member and then the department chair, he/she will transmit copies of the appeal to the student, the instructor, and the chairperson of the department involved.

-The Executive Associate Dean will convene the Grade Appeal Committee.
+- The Associate Dean will convene the Grade Appeal Committee.
 If a chairperson has not been appointed, one will be selected from among the faculty representatives.

-The Executive Associate Dean will also appoint the student members of appropriate classification and from departments different from that of the student and faculty member involved.
+- The Associate Dean will also appoint the student members of appropriate classification and from departments different from that of the student and faculty member involved.

-The Executive Associate Dean will serve as an ex officio, non-voting member of the committee.
-The dean may attend hearings, but will not be present during deliberations.
+- The Associate Dean will serve as an ex officio, non-voting member of the committee.
+The Dean may attend hearings, but will not be present during deliberations.